Covid-19: Teachers’ union requests delay to reopening of schools

 The INTO said the reopening of schools should be delayed by a minimum of three school days.
 Photograph: iStock

-The organisation representing national schools has written to Government requesting it consider a delay in their reopening when Cabinet meets on Wednesday to discuss its response to rising Covid cases.
+The organisation representing primary schools has written to Government requesting it consider a delay in their reopening when Cabinet meets on Wednesday to discuss its response to rising Covid cases.

 John Boyle, general secretary of the Irish National Teachers’ Organisation told Minister for Education Norma Foley that Monday, January 11th should be the earliest date for children to begin the new term.